nickaggarwal/inferless-summarization/README.md

 ### Fork the repository
 Get started by forking the repository.
 You can do this by clicking on the fork button in the top right corner of the repository page.
 This will create a copy of the repository in your own GitHub account, allowing you to make changes and customize it according to your needs.

 ### Import the Model in Inferless
-Log in to your inferless account, select the workspace you want the model to be imported into and click the Add Model button.
+Log in to your infer less account, select the workspace you want the model to be imported into, and click the Add Model button.

-Select the appropriate framework and choose **Repo(custom code)** as your model source and use the forked repo URL as the **Model URL**.
+Select the appropriate framework and choose **Repo(custom code)** as your model source and then use the forked repo URL as the **Model URL**.

-Enter all the required details to Import your model.
-Refer [this link](https://docs.inferless.com/integrations/github-custom-code) for more information on model import.

 The following is a sample Input and Output JSON for this model which you can use while importing this model on Inferless.